elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_api_data.md

 ## FetchGamesList

 Now we can handle the results of our HTTP request in our update section.
-The type annotation may look a bit strange at first, but essentially we're creating our `FetchGamesList` action and the result will either be successful or an error.
-When the API fetch is successful, we'll get back our list of games.
-When it's not successful, we'll get back and `Http.Error` that we can ignore for now.
+We'll set up `FetchGamesList` to attempt to fetch data from our API.
+It will either successfully return a list of games of type `List Game` or return an error with `Http.Error`.

 ```elm
 type Msg